 -cultural diets (e.g. Muslim diet)

+So how do you know which type of diet you need to be on?
+Do you need to be on a diet at all?
+Do you need to lose weight, maintain it, or even gain it?
+A very simple way is to use a BMI(Body Mass Index.)
 The BMI, invented between 1830 -1850 by Adolphe Quetelet, is the most widely used diagnostic tool used to identify an underweight, healthy, overweight, or obese individual.
 A BMI measures a person’s body weight based on their height.
 The simplest way to determine your BMI is to use a chart, or a calculator.
+How does the BMI help you?

 Not only does it tell you what class of weight you are, it will also show you what your healthy weight range should be, allowing you to set a healthy target weight loss or gain.